 Although physicists knew what oxygen-16 was made of, they were still puzzled by the fact that both the ground and first excited states of the element had zero spin and positive parity.
 A similar situation occurs in carbon-12 with the ground state and second zero-spin state known as the Hoyle state.
 At room temperature, only the ground state of oxygen-16 is seen due to the very cold temperature compared to nuclear energies.
 But the excited states of oxygen-16 become important for the helium-burning reactions inside stars.

 "It's expected that oxygen-16 would have zero spin and positive parity as its ground state," says NC State physicist Dean Lee, team member and co-author of a paper describing the research.
-"What is unexpected is that the first also has these qualities.
+"What is unexpected is that the first excited state also has these qualities.
 It made us wonder what the real difference is between the states, which required looking at the structure of the eight protons and eight neutrons in oxygen-16.
 We had addressed a similar puzzle for the ground state and Hoyle state of carbon-12."

 Lee, with colleagues Evgeny Epelbaum, Hermann Krebs, Timo Laehde, and Ulf-G. Meissner, had previously developed a new method for describing all the possible ways that protons and neutrons can bind with one another inside nuclei such as carbon-12 and the Hoyle state.
 They used an approach called "effective field theory" formulated on a complex numerical lattice that allows the researchers to run simulations that show how particles interact, and so reveal the structure of the nuclei.

 In this work, the same team plus Mississippi State physicist Gautam Rupak, found their lattice revealed that although both the ground and first excited states of oxygen-16 "look" the same in terms of spin and parity, they are in fact quite different structurally.
-In the , the protons and neutrons are arranged in a tetrahedral configuration of four alpha clusters containing two protons and two neutrons each.
+In the ground state, the protons and neutrons are arranged in a tetrahedral configuration of four alpha clusters containing two protons and two neutrons each.
 For the first excited state, the alpha clusters are arranged in a square.

 The results appear online March 12 in Physical Review Letters.